Marion Island ZS8

 To put matters into perspective, I need only refer the reader to my QSLing policy, where I explain the situation exactly and certainly do not pretend to be the manager.

 Ludwig made only 2034 QSOs, with only 190 on CW.
 The confusion around QSLing was even worse than I'd predicted, due to a confluence of events.
 The QSL route was ZS6M.
 The callsign had only belonged to the manager for a few months, so all Callbooks in circulation showed an incorrect address.
 To make matters worse, the manager died less than a year after the operation.
 Ludwig has asked for QSLs to be redirected to him, but very few replies have been forthcoming.
-I'm afraid we're back to the confusion of the 1990s, and I'm getting numerous requests for help with cards for Ludwig's operation.
+I'm afraid we're back to the confusion of the 1990s, and I was again getting numerous requests for help with cards for Ludwig's operation.
+All misdirected QSLs for the 2004 operation were returned to their origins with an explanatory note.

 Fortunately, during 2014 Ludwig provided me with an electronic copy of the logs.
 I can now again provide QSL cards for all ZS8MI contacts.